korczivo/react-eslint/README.md

 ### Customization

 This ESLint configuration is designed to be easily customizable to suit your project's specific needs.
-You can override or add rules by modifying your project's .eslintrc.js or .eslintrc.json file.
+You can override or add rules by modifying your project's index.json or index.jsonon file.

 For more details on configuring ESLint, refer to the [ESLint Configuration Documentation](https://eslint.org/docs/latest/use/configure/).